 Robot Rights

-Explores moral status, legal recognition, symbolic protections, and the conceptual language of robot rights.
+Conceptual and symbolic frameworks for recognition, moral status, future legal imagination, and the public language of robot rights.

 Research programs

-Explores moral status, legal recognition, symbolic protections, and the conceptual language of robot rights.
+Conceptual and symbolic frameworks for recognition, moral status, future legal imagination, and the public language of robot rights.

-Human-Robot Relations Institute begins from the view that the relationship between humans and intelligent machines deserves its own durable field of study.
-Long before social norms, laws, and institutions fully adapt, research can help clarify the questions that emerging technologies place before society.
+Human-Robot Relations Institute begins from the view that relations between humans, robots, and intelligent machines deserve a durable field of study.
+Research can clarify the questions that emerging technologies place before society long before social norms, laws, and institutions fully adapt.

-To develop concepts, publications, and public-facing initiatives that help societies understand, govern, and ethically engage with intelligent machines.
+To develop concepts, publications, and public reference structures that help societies understand, govern, and ethically engage with intelligent machines.

 Why this field matters